appreciated/vortex-crud/README.md

 ## Core Architecture and Basic Functions
 - **Modular UI System**: The UI follows a modular structure, with factories operating at various levels (e.g., Component List Factory, Factory System).
 - **Flexible Configuration System**: Utilizes HOCON for dynamic configuration.
 Examples demonstrate how to configure different parts of the application.
-- **Database Schema Validation**: The `FlowCmsDatabaseSchemaValidator` validates the database schema against the application’s configuration at startup.
+- **Database Schema Validation**: The `TurboCRUDDatabaseSchemaValidator` validates the database schema against the application’s configuration at startup.
 - **Dynamic Routing**: The `DynamicRoute` class enables routing based on configuration files, allowing flexible route management.
 - **UI Components and Factories**: Several factory implementations, such as `DefaultEntityDetailFactoryImpl`, `DefaultEntityItemCardFactoryImpl`, and `DefaultRouteFactoryImpl`, are available for configuring UI components dynamically.
-- **Entity Management**: The `GenericEntity` and `FlowCmsEntityManagerService` classes provide generic entity management capabilities.
+- **Entity Management**: The `GenericEntity` and `TurboCRUDEntityManagerService` classes provide generic entity management capabilities.
 - **Internationalization Support**: Translations are integrated from the start for a multi-language experience.
 - **Customizable Icons**: Icons can be easily swapped or customized.
 - **Support for Entity Relationships**: Add, remove, and view relationships between entities (1:n)